Michigan State basketball survives cold spell, outlasts Maryland in 63-54 win - Yahoo Sports

 The Spartans had a chance to extend it but committed turnovers on three straight plays.
 Hoggard took a 5-second call on a baseline inbound pass, then sent a pass intended for Malik Hall soaring over his forward’s head for a turnover.
 After a Scott 3-pointer, Hall got tied up and turned it over again.
 MSU had seven first-half giveaways.

+"That really ticked me off," Izzo said of the lapses during that stretch.

-The Terps got back in it behind Young, who also had 12 points in the first half but on just 4-for-13 shooting in the half.
+The Terps got back in it behind Young, who also had 12 points in the first half but on just 4-for-13 shooting.
 He and Scott drained back 3s late in the half to pull within two with 50 seconds before intermission.
 Scott scored 11 by the break, including three 3-pointers.

 But Hoggard drove deep into traffic and swished a runner to send MSU into halftime with a 31-27 lead.

-The Spartans’ defense held Maryland to just 5-for-17 from 3-point range and 31.3% overall, turning the Terps over six times.
+The Spartans’ defense held Maryland to just 5-for-17 from 3-point range and 31.3% overall, forcing six Terps turnovers.
 The Spartans connected on 48.1% of their shots in the first half but only went 2-for-5 from deep while outscoring Maryland in the paint, 18-8.

 Surviving the cold spell